gammapy/gammapy/docs/development/setup.rst

 Continuous integration
 ======================

-We are running various builds as Github actions workflows for CI.
+We are running various builds as GitHub actions workflows for CI.

 Code quality
 ============